MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-profiler-overview.md

 ms.custom: na
 ms.date: 02/21/2022
 ms.reviewer: na
+ms.search.forms: 24
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: conceptual
 author: bholtorf
 ---
 # Performance Profiler Overview
-If a business process takes longer than expected, your administrators can use the Performance Profiler page to record the process and then investigate it.
+If a business process takes longer than expected, your administrator can use the Performance Profiler page to record a snapshot of the process and then investigate it.
 While recording, the profiler monitors all of the apps that are involved in the process.
 These include first-party apps from Microsoft, such as the Base Application and System Application, and any third-party apps that you have installed.
 By default, a "slow" process is anything that takes more than 200 milliseconds.

 <!--Do we want to say something about the fact that the profiles can help identify which support organization the customer should contact?-->

-When you stop recording you'll get two types of insights:
+After you record a snapshot you'll get two types of insights:

 * The **Time Spent** chart shows how many milliseconds each app took to complete its part.
 * The **Active Apps** chart shows how much faster the process could be if you remove each app.